leanprover/lean4/doc/declarations.md

 Recursive functions
 ===================

-Lean must ensure that a recursive functions terminate, for which there are two strategies: _structural recursion_, in which all recursive calls are made on smaller parts of the input data, and _well-founded recursion_, in which recursive calls are justified by showing that arguments to recursive calls are smaller according to some other measure.
+Lean must ensure that a recursive function terminates, for which there are two strategies: _structural recursion_, in which all recursive calls are made on smaller parts of the input data, and _well-founded recursion_, in which recursive calls are justified by showing that arguments to recursive calls are smaller according to some other measure.

 Structural recursion
 --------------------

-If the definition of a function contains recursive calls, Lean tries to interpret the definition as a structural recursion.
+If the definition of a function contains recursive calls, Lean first tries to interpret the definition as a structural recursion.
 In order for that to succeed, the recursive arguments must be subterms of the corresponding arguments on the left-hand side.

 The function is then defined using a *course of values* recursion, using automatically generated functions ``below`` and ``brec`` in the namespace corresponding to the inductive type of the recursive argument.
 In this case the defining equations hold definitionally, possibly with additional case splits.